 351.062.
-Except for the power to prescribe enrollment fees under [ORS 351.070 (3)(c)] section 20 of this 2011 Act and the power to adopt rules, the State Board of Higher Education may delegate any of the powers, duties or functions of the board to a committee of the board, the Chancellor of the Oregon University System or a president of a public university listed in ORS 352.002.
+(1) Except for the power to prescribe enrollment fees under [ORS 351.070 (3)(c)] section 6 of this 2011 Act and the power to adopt rules, the State Board of Higher Education may delegate any of the powers, duties or functions of the board to a committee of the board, an institutional board established under section 4 of this 2011 Act, the Chancellor of the Oregon University System or a president of a public university listed in ORS 352.002.